spaceacc/spaceacc.github.io/README.md

 # Space/ACC

 [Space/ACC](https://spaceacc.com) is an open-source website dedicated to space projects, events, and education.
 This repository serves as the codebase for the website.
-Please fork the repo and make changes to the markdown files to contribute.
+Please contribute by forking the repo and making changes to the markdown files.

 ## Contribution Guidelines
 Space/ACC welcomes contributions through GitHub Pull Requests.
 Please ensure that your pull request follows these guidelines: